OhioBob/Grannus-Expansion-Pack/README.md

    * ModularFlightIntergrator
    * ModuleManager

-5. If installing with [Galileo's Planet Pack](https://github.com/Galileo88/Galileos-Planet-Pack/releases) or [JNSQ](https://github.com/Galileo88/JNSQ/releases), it is recommened that you download install those mods first, and confirm their correct operation before installing GEP.
+5. If installing with [Galileo's Planet Pack](https://github.com/Galileo88/Galileos-Planet-Pack/releases) or [JNSQ](https://github.com/Galileo88/JNSQ/releases), it is recommened that you download and install those mods first, and confirm their correct operation before installing GEP.
 Be sure to carefully follow all the GPP or JNSQ installation instructions.

 6. Download Grannus Expansion Pack v1.1.5.